MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Logging_Non-Windows.md

 You can also output the log data in JSON format, which allows you to convert the event data to PowerShell objects.
-The following example outputs the events in JSON format.The `ConvertFrom-Json` cmdlet is used to convert the JSON data to PowerShell objects are get stored in the `$logRecord` variable.
+The following example outputs the events in JSON format.
+The `ConvertFrom-Json` cmdlet is used to convert the JSON data to PowerShell objects are get stored in the `$logRecord` variable.

 ```powershell